Thunderbolts (comics): Norman Osborn's Thunderbolts

 After the Marvel Comics Civil War event, the new Thunderbolts were tasked with tracking down and arresting individuals avoiding the Superhuman Registration Act.
-Despite the new line-up, many of the themes of the original series continued; in particular, Songbird's decision to cripple Bullseye in retaliation for the villain crippling the super-hero Jack Flag, Norman Osborn's own struggle for redemption as he claimed, and the growing friendship between Songbird and Radioactive Man.
+Despite the new line-up, many of the themes of the original series continued; in particular, Songbird's decision to cripple Bullseye in retaliation for the villain crippling the super-hero Jack Flag, Osborn's own struggle for redemption as he claimed, and the growing friendship between Songbird and Radioactive Man.
 Moonstone was made team leader, a move that proved to be disastrous and ultimately led to Songbird resuming control over the team and expanding the group's missions to involve regular super-hero missions besides hunting down unregistered super-heroes.

 Due to lengthy delays towards the end of Ellis's run, several one-shot specials and a Penance limited series were launched to fill in the gap.
-The Penance limited series saw the hero formerly known as Speedball carrying out a complex scheme hatched to gain revenge against Nitro, the man who murdered his teammates the New Warriors, which put him at odds with his new teammates on the Thunderbolts.
+The Penance limited series saw the hero formerly known as Speedball carrying out a complex scheme hatched to gain revenge against Nitro, the man who murdered his teammates, the New Warriors, which put him at odds with his new teammates on the Thunderbolts.
 Several specials advanced other plotlines, such as the mysterious death of Songbird's mother and Swordsman betraying the Thunderbolts by allying himself with Arnim Zola to resurrect his sister, after realizing that Osborn would not use his cloning technology to resurrect Andrea.

-Following the events of "Caged Angels", the various Thunderbolt specials (written by Christos Gage), and the Penance limited series, and guest appearances in Moon Knight and The Amazing Spider-Man, the group is thrust into the events of "Secret Invasion", when Thunderbolt Mountain is attacked by the Skrull Khn'nr, also known as Skrull sleeper agent Captain Marvel, just as Arnim Zola drops off the newly resurrected (via cloning technology) Andrea Strucker.
+Following the events of "Caged Angels" (written by Christos Gage), and the Penance limited series, and guest appearances in Moon Knight and The Amazing Spider-Man, the group was thrust into the events of "Secret Invasion", when Thunderbolt Mountain was attacked by the Skrull Khn'nr, also known as Skrull sleeper agent Captain Marvel.
+This happened just as Zola dropped off the newly resurrected (via cloning technology) Andrea Strucker.

-Barely surviving the fight due to Khn'ner's inability to deal with the implanted memories inside of him belonging to Mar-Vell, the group went onto the offensive against the Skrull armada as they invaded Washington DC.
-During the fight, Andrea is teamed with her brother Swordsman, Moonstone and Bullseye under the fear that she is a Skrull spy sent to infiltrate the group.
-However, when Moonstone betrays Swordsman in order to join forces with the Skrulls in order to bait Andrea into revealing herself to be a Skrull, she is shocked to realize that she is a clone, culminating in Bullseye murdering her in order to save Moonstone.
-With Norman's help, Moonstone blames the Skrulls for Andrea's murder.
-After the Thunderbolts defeat the Skrull armada attacking Washington, D.C., as well as two Super-Skrulls, Norman begins to play up his and his team's role to the media, making them appear to be the force that is saving the Earth from Tony Stark's bungling.
-The Thunderbolts then journey to New York where they reluctantly aid Earth's heroes in their battle against the Skrulls.
+Barely surviving the fight due to Khn'ner's inability to deal with the implanted memories inside of him belonging to Mar-Vell, the group went on the offensive against the Skrull armada as they invaded Washington, DC.
+During the fight, Andrea teamed with her brother, Swordsman.
+Moonstone and Bullseye feared that she was a Skrull spy sent to infiltrate the group.
+Moonstone then betrayed Swordsman by joining forces with the Skrulls to bait Andrea into revealing herself to be a Skrull.
+During this, Andrea was shocked to realize that she was a clone, culminating in Bullseye murdering her to save Moonstone.
+With Osborn's help, Moonstone blamed the Skrulls for Andrea's murder.
+After the Thunderbolts defeated the Skrull armada attacking Washington, D.C., which included two Super-Skrulls, Osborne begins to play up himself and his team's role as superheroes to the media, making them appear to be the force that is saving the Earth from Tony Stark's bungling.
+The Thunderbolts then journey to New York, where they reluctantly aid Earth's heroes in their battle against the Skrulls.